Jerry Della Salla: Theater

 Jean Anouilh dark comedy The Rehearsal, at the Beckett Theater.
 The play, headlined by veteran soap opera actress Fiona Hutchison, received a positive review from New York Post theater critic Clive Barnes.
-In 2001, Della Salla was part of the lead ensemble for the New York Times critically acclaimed Off-Broadway Showcase revival of the Sophie Treadwell classic Machinal, produced at the Ohio Theatre in Greenwich Village.
+In 2001, Della Salla was part of the lead ensemble for the New York Times critically acclaimed Off-Broadway Showcase revival of the Sophie Treadwell classic Machinal, produced at the New Ohio Theatre in Greenwich Village.
 In 2004, his performance as Piero in the Manhattan premiere of Charles L. Mee's drama Big Love was described as "strong" and "debonair" by Ragged Blade online.

 Della Salla made his Los Angeles stage debut in 2012, starring in a revival of the British farce What the Butler Saw, as Sergeant Match, at the Odyssey Theater Ensemble.
 He was also featured in the Pacific Resident Theatre 2013 production of Arthur Miller's classic A View From the Bridge.
 The company received nominations for Best Revival from the Los Angeles Drama Critics Circle Award and the LA Weekly.
 In 2016 Della Salla created the dual roles of Mafia chief Carlos Marcello and movie producer Jack Valenti in the Blank Theatre Company production of The Tragedy of JFK: as told by Wm.
 Shakespeare.
 It was produced by company co-founder Noah Wyle, and was a Los Angeles Times Critic's Pick and won several awards from broadwayworld.com.